shadowmaru/shadowmaru.dev.next/posts/notion-for-1-1.md

 date: "2021-07-17"
 ---

-Recently I've started to have regular 1:1s with members on my team, as part of a transition to the Engineering Manager role.
+Recently I've started to hold regular 1:1s with members on my team, as part of a transition to the Engineering Manager role.
 I was having regular 1:1s with my manager also, so now things were starting to get out of control: I had to have notes on all meetings, and some action points that were result of those meetings.
 How could I keep things organized?